ForModLabUHel/forClimate/README_callprebas.md

 The *site_info* vector length is known to be 10 but for consistency its length is explicitely given.
 The *init_var* matrix is designed to have statically in the order of 1000 model trees, but for the *dGrowthPrebas* we need to know the number of model trees (Prebas layers) so that we can pass the proper slice of it to *dGrowthPrebas*.
-Both the number of rows (7) and the number of colums (i.e. the number of model trees) is needed.
+Both the number of rows (7, variables describing the model trees) and the number of colums (i.e. the number of model trees) is needed.

-The size of the result matrices for *dH*, *dD* and *dV* are implicitely known but the memory space must be reserved before the call to *callprebas*.
+The size of the result matrices for *dH*, *dD* and *dV* are implicitely known (5 rows for 5 year simulation period and the number of columns is the number of model trees) but the memory space must be reserved before the call to *callprebas*.
 The *verbose* parameter allows to print the contents of *site_info* and *init_var* for debugging purposes.